-Impairment of Long-Lived Assets
+Impairment of Long-Lived Asset and Finite-lived Intangible Assets

-In accordance with SFAS No. 144, we review long-lived assets for impairment whenever events or changes in business circumstances indicate that the carrying amount of the assets may not be fully recoverable or that the useful lives of these assets are no longer appropriate.
+In accordance with ASC Topic 350 (Intangibles - Goodwill and Other) and ASC Topic 360 (Property, Plant and Equipment), we review long-lived assets for impairment whenever events or changes in business circumstances indicate that the carrying amount of the assets may not be fully recoverable or that the useful lives of these assets are no longer appropriate.
+Each impairment test is based on a comparison of the estimated undiscounted cash flows to the recorded value of the asset.
+If impairment is indicated, the asset is written down to its estimated fair value.
+The cash flow estimates used to determine the impairment, if any, contain management's best estimates using appropriate assumptions and projections at that time.
 As previously noted, our long-lived assets consist of our finite-lived intangible assets and property and equipment.